-Yes!
-In fact, we encourage it.
-ICEHOTEL Sweden is a very photogenic place and you are sure to get some great shots.
-Just be respectful of other guests and do not use flash photography.
+Yes, they encourage it.
+ICEHOTEL Sweden is a very photogenic place, and you will surely get some great shots.
+Just be respectful of other guests, and do not use flash photography.

 Is ICEHOTEL Sweden family-friendly?

 ICEHOTEL Sweden is generally suitable for families.
-However, we recommend that children be at least 6 years old to stay here.
-Younger children may find the cold temperature and lack of activities to be too much.
+However, we recommend that children be at least six years old to stay here.
+Younger children may find the cold temperature and lack of activities too much.

 - Best Websites for Booking Hotels and Flights